1. Which is best, air-source or ground-source?

 4. Why are heat pumps better suited to well-insulated houses?

-One might think that there would be more to be gained (saved) by fitting a heat pump to a building with very high fuel bills.
-However, in poorly-insulated buildings, it is more difficult to dissipate sufficient heat without running the radiators or underfloor at a relatively high temperature (hence poor COP).
+One might think that there would be more to be gained (saved) by fitting a heat pump to an old building with very high fuel bills.
+However, in poorly-insulated buildings, it is more difficult to dissipate sufficient heat without running the radiators or underfloor at a relatively high temperature (hence lower COP and higher running cost).

 5. I am getting conflicting information about sizing.
 Why is this?

 Traditionally, boiler systems have been sized to be plenty big enough so that they can raise the temperature of a building in a relatively short period of time.
-As discussed in the items above, low operating water temperatures are advantageous.
-It is far better therefore to operate a small heat pump for much longer hours with lower water temperatures.
-Furthermore, big heat pump installations are expensive to buy.
+However, as discussed in the items above, low operating water temperatures are advantageous for heat pumps, so it is far better to operate a small heat pump for much longer hours with lower water temperatures.
+Furthermore, big heat pump installations are expensive to buy compared to boilers.
+All-in-all, this ‘steers’ us away from large-capacity heating systems using heat pumps.

 A small heat pump system, that may operate almost continuously 24/7 on the coldest day in winter, could be cost effective all-round.
 This system may however have an exceptionally slow response time such that it is incompatible with traditional time/temperature control methods, and requires a different user attitude.
 The slow response issue may become less of a problem in fully-occupied houses and well-insulated buildings where the temperature can be maintained constantly at one level.
 As you can see, the compromise between the traditional methods and more heat pump friendly methods are open to differing opinions, and all hinges on good controls and knowing how to operate them.
 It’s no wonder that sizing can be a contentious issue.